Best Fishing Shirts with UPF 50+ in 2026: 8 Compared & Ranked

 AFTCO has been in the fishing game since 1958, and the Samurai is their flagship sun shirt for good reason.
 The samurai-style hood provides full neck and lower face coverage without needing a separate gaiter, and the AFGUARD™ stain-release technology means fish blood, bait juice, and sunscreen wipe clean instead of setting into the fabric.

 The UPF 50 rating is inherent to the fabric structure, not a chemical coating.
 The fit is relaxed enough for casting without restriction but not so baggy that it catches on rod guides.
-Outdoor Life named it "Best for Sun Protection" in their 2026 roundup, and it's the most recommended fishing shirt across multiple subreddits.
+It is a strong comparison point for anglers who want fishing-specific hood coverage and stain-management features.

 ✅ Pros